 In Texas, you decide the term of use for your DBA name when you register it with the Secretary of State.
 You can detail specific dates on your assumed name certificate application or accept the standard 10-year term.
-If you want to continue to use your DBA name, you must register it again by filling out a new Assumed Name Certificate and paying the $25 fee before the previous term expires.
+If you want to continue to use your DBA name, you must register it again by filling out a new Assumed Name Certificate and paying the required fee before the previous term expires.

 The regular processing time to register a DBA name in Texas is five to seven business days.
-Expedited services are available for an additional $25 per document.
+Expedited services are available for an additional fee per document.
 However, online filings are typically processed faster than mailed filings.

 Yes, another business can use the same DBA name unless you further protect it with a trademark.
-You can apply for a Texas state trademark through the Secretary of State’s office and register a federal trademark with the United States Patent and Trademark Office (USPTO).
+You can apply for a Texas state trademark through the Secretary of State’s office and/or register a federal trademark with the United States Patent and Trademark Office (USPTO).

 Yes, your Texas business can have more than one DBA name.
 Businesses usually take on more than one assumed name when they want to differentiate their goods and services from each other.
 For example, the owners of a coffee shop may want to expand into other drink opportunities.
-The partnership uses a DBA name for their coffee shop and files for another DBA name to operate a smoothie shop with a different name.
+The business uses a DBA name for their coffee shop and files for another DBA name to operate a smoothie shop with a different name.